GregoryHue/UterEabs/README.md

 To visit the deployed version, visit this [link](https://uter-eabs-nlf.netlify.app) and try to connect as `restaurant1@gmail.com:password`

+Note: it's possible that logging in takes about 30 seconds as the SQL database needs to boot.

 # UterEabs

 There are two ways to make this application work :